codelucas/flask_reddit/README.md

 - **Fill out the `app_config.py` file with your own information and then rename it to `config.py` so flask recognizes it by using `mv app_config.py config.py`.**
-Please be sure to fill out the mysql db settings similarly to how you set it up!
-(Username/pass).
+Please be sure to fill out the mysql db settings similarly to how you set it up!, username, pass, etc

 - Install all of the required python modules which this server uses.

 `pip install -r requirements.txt`

 - Run the kickstarter script to build the first user and subreddits.

 `python2.7 kickstart.py`

 - Run the gunicorn server.

 `sudo sh run_gunicorn.sh`

+**Note that we have now deployed two servers: `nginx` and `gunicorn`. nginx is our "internet facing" HTTP server on port 80 while gunicorn is our "wsgi server" which is actually serving up our flask python application locally. nginx reads client requests and *decides* which requests to foreward to our gunicorn server.
+For example, nginx serves static content like images while forwarding url routes to the homepage to gunicorn.

+For a full list of details, view our configs at `server/nginx.conf` and `server/gunicorn_config.py`.

-Refer to the flask project configuration options to understand what to put in your own config.py file.
+*Refer to the flask project configuration options to understand what to put in your own config.py file.*

 Do not hesiate to <a href="http://codelucas.com">contact</a> me <Lucas Ou-Yang> for help or concerns.